soumikp/soumikp.github.io/_pages/about.md

 Broadly, I am interested in scaleable and flexible statistical models for design and analysis of biomedical studies and their applications to medical or social science and public policy.
 The research that I work on include Bayesian methods as well as classical semi- and non-parametric approaches.
 I love challenges in statistical computing and spend most of my time rubber-ducking my code to myself.

 Over the years I have had extensive experience with C++, Python, R and UNIX.
 Through my research and internships I have learnt to combine computational expertise with statistical knowledge (e.g. data mining, regression, clustering, decision trees, factor analysis, neural networks) to handle domain-specific problems.
 I am proficient in working with large data sets using strategies like parallelization, MapReduce, and memory-efficient data.

-## Other stuff

-I used to sketch and take photographs on my [Canon 600D](https://www.canon.co.uk/for_home/product_finder/cameras/digital_slr/eos_600d/) in college but as is the case with a lot of students, those took a backseat once I started graduate school.
-One of my 2022 resolutions is to try and pursue things outside my research that excite me just as much.
-You can find recent sketches and photographs on my [Instagram profile](https://www.instagram.com/penguinhologram/) - hope you like them!

-##